 An Inch of Space….
 Is Worth A Thousand Pieces of Gold

-25 years ago my film, “A Thousand Pieces of Gold”, won a Gold award in the Documentary section of the Hong Kong Independent Short Film and Video Awards (IFVA) 1998.
+In 1998 my film, “A Thousand Pieces of Gold”, won a Gold award in the Documentary section of the Hong Kong Independent Short Film and Video Awards (IFVA).

 It is a glimpse, a record and now, a historical perspective into the lives of two families living in older style Hong Kong public housing flats.

-In Hong Kong because space is so expensive density is a way of life.
-Which means that people’s homes are small.
+Because space is so expensive in Hong Kong density is a way of life.
+Inevitably, this means people’s homes are very small.

-They were looking forward to having more space, more privacy and most of all the opportunity to create a new home environment.
+They were looking forward to having more space, more privacy and most of all the opportunity to create/design a new home.

-The mother embraces the idea of creating and having a ‘ proper home’.
+The mother embraces the idea of having a ‘proper’ home.

 With double the space, and a proper fixed rooms the move will dramatically improve family life.